 These indicators are analysed and commented in several reports published by EDF:

-- Annual Report of Inspector General for Nuclear Safety, - Compendium of Sustainable Development Indicators, - EDF Sustainable Development Report.
+- Annual Report of Inspector General for Nuclear Safety26, - EDF financial and extra financial performance indicators booklet27, - EDF Sustainable Development Report28.

 In order to ensure consistency between these various reports, the analyses and comments are not duplicated in this document.